nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

   },
   methods: {
     onItemTap: function (args) {
+      action('What do you want to do with this task?', 'Cancel', ['Mark completed', 'Delete forever']) .then(result => {
+          console.log(result); // Logs the selected option for debugging. switch (result) {
+            case 'Mark completed':
-      this.dones.unshift(this.todos[args.index]); // Places the tapped active task at the top of the completed tasks. this.todos.splice(args.index, 1); // Removes the tapped active task.
+              this.dones.unshift(args.item); // Places the tapped active task at the top of the completed tasks. this.todos.splice(args.index, 1); // Removes the tapped active task. break;
+            case 'Delete forever':
+              this.todos.splice(args.index, 1); // Removes the tapped active task.
+              break;
+            case 'Cancel' || undefined: // Dismisses the dialog. break;
+          }
+      })
     },
     onButtonTap() {
       console.log("New task added: " + this.textFieldValue + "."); // Logs the newly added task in the console for debugging.